-- Bundle transactions: improve user experience by bundling interactions that would take several steps using a conventional wallet into one (e.g Argent)
+Bundle transactions: improve user experience by bundling interactions with dApps that would take several steps using a conventional wallet into one or two taps (e.g taking a Compound Loan in Argent)

 Put simply, smart contract wallets are where it’s at.
 They solve both problems inherent in crypto today; users stay in control of their funds while benefiting from higher security measures than they receive at their banks.
+Unfortunately, they are far harder to implement on Blockchains like Bitcoin that lack Ethereum's smart contract capabilities.
 If you’re yet to try one out, check out our wallet reviews here.

 I am passionate about Bitcoin and Ethereum and want to on-board new people to crypto.